uemoto1/salmon_sphinx/sphinx/inputs.rst

 computed following the formula in the original paper [Phys.
 Rev. Lett.
 102, 226401 (2009)].
 The default value for this parameter is 1.0.

-Since version 1.1.0, the exchange-correlation functional in Libxc library (http://www.tddft.org/programs/libxc/) has been available.
-If you built SALMON with Libxc, you could use ``alibxc``, ``alibx``, and ``libc`` options to specify the functionals.
-For example,
+Since version 1.1.0, exchange-correlation functionals in Libxc library (http://www.tddft.org/programs/libxc/) have been usable in SALMON.
+At present, usable functionals are limited to LDA and GGA.
+For periodic systems, meta-GGA functionals are usable as well.
+To specify the exchange-correlation potentials of Libxc library, there are two ways.
+If the exchange and correlation potentials are given separately, you need to specify both ``alibx`` and ``alibc`` separately.
+If the exchange and correlation potentials are given as a combined set, you need to specify ``alibxc``.
+We show below an example:

 ::

-   &amp;functional
+   &functional
    alibx = 'LDA_X'
    alibc = 'LDA_C_PZ'
    /

-The available set of the functionals are listed on the website http://www.tddft.org/programs/libxc/functionals/ .
+Available sets of the functionals are listed at the website http://www.tddft.org/programs/libxc/functionals/ .

-Note that, the hybrid functionals (hybrid gga/mgga) are not supported by the current (version 1.1.0) of SALMON.
-Also, the mGGA is only available in the periodic system calculation.
-If mGGA is selected in the isolated system, the calculation will be stopped by the error.
+Note that, the hybrid functionals (hybrid gga/mgga) are not supported in the current (version 1.1.0) of SALMON.

 &system
 -------